nashville-software-school/FEWDD-milestones/single-page-applications/exercises/SP_JS_IIFE_BOOTSTRAP.md

 The donor information should be stored as JS objects that contain their content type as keys and the submitted information as the value. `{name: "John Donut", pledge: 70}`

-All donor information objects should be stored in a private array
+All donor information objects should be stored in a private array in an IIFE

 Make sure the donor array cannot be accessed by the other modules except through an accessor (getter) method.